Photo by Alex Suprun

 Who owns the copyright if I employ a contractor to create images?

 If you’re employing freelancers or paying for someone to create imagery for business purposes (like a brand photoshoot), it is important to contractually establish in advance who owns the copyright to the resulting work.
 If, for example, there is no mention in the contract of copyright ownership being transferred to the employer, the image creator may automatically retain the copyright to any images created during the job.

 What happens if I infringe someone’s copyright?

-Damages for copyright infringement vary from country to country.
+Established damages for copyright infringement vary from country to country.
 In the US, for example, statutory damages are set out in 17 U.S.C. § 504 of the U.S. Code.
-The basic level of damages for infringing the rights of a work registered with the US Copyright Office are between $750 and $30,000 per work, at the discretion of the court.
+The basic level of damages for infringing the rights of a work registered with the US Copyright Office is between $750 and $30,000 per work, at the discretion of the court.
 If the creator of the work can prove wilful infringement, they may be entitled to damages up to $150,000 per work.

 Can I use Creative Commons images?

 Yes, but it’s important to know that there are seven types of Creative Commons license: unless an image is licensed under the license type ‘Creative Commons Zero (CC0)’,’ it is still protected by copyright and will require appropriate attribution within the framework of its individual license in order to be used legally.
 If you’re still unsure, find out more about how to correctly attribute Creative Commons images.

-Do the same rules apply to social media?
+Do the same copyright rules apply to social media?

 Yes.
 While most social media platforms are based to some extent on the redistribution of content (share, retweet, etc.), repurposing or reusing other’s work(s), especially for commercial gain may still be considered copyright infringement.